Mark is clerked primarily by Lee Johnson, Clare Sabido, Natasha Southgate and Alicia Lutumba.

 In recent years, Mark has presented seminars on a number of topics relating to financial crime, including the hallmarks of fraud, with a particular emphasis on hedge fund and banking fraud.

-- R v CC (Blackfriars): For the defence of one of 3 brothers in a 6 month trial of 10 defendants centring upon an £11m diversion fraud, using computer malware to obtain millions of email addresses which were systematically hijacked and used to conduct a variety of internet frauds.
+• R v C (Blackfriars): For the defence of one of 3 brothers in a 6 month trial of 10 defendants centring upon an £11m diversion fraud, using computer malware to obtain millions of email addresses which were systematically hijacked and used to conduct a variety of internet frauds.
 For press coverage, please click here.

-- R v GJ (Derby): Acted for the first defendant, a solicitor, in a multi-handed 9 week trial who was alleged to have run a “cash for crash” fraud through his law firm.
+• R v J (Derby): Acted for the first defendant, a solicitor, in a multi-handed 9 week trial who was alleged to have run a “cash for crash” fraud through his law firm.
 5 of the 7 co-accused ran cut-throat defences against GJ.
 They were convicted.
 GJ was acquitted of all counts.
 For press coverage, please click here.

 Professional Discipline & Regulatory

-Early work involved presenting cases on behalf of the General Dental Council and for Lincoln’s Inn; Mark now acts only for the individual accused by their regulatory body and in recent years has defended a diverse spectrum of professionals including teachers, solicitors, pharmacists, accountants, doctors and paramedics.
+Early work involved presenting cases on behalf of the General Dental Council and for Lincoln’s Inn; Mark now acts only for the individual or corporate entity accused by their regulatory body and has defended a diverse spectrum of professionals including doctors, paramedics, pharmacists, therapists, solicitors, teachers and members of the Armed Forces.

 His criminal background makes him particularly effective in the defence of professionals accused of misconduct by reason of the commission of criminal offences, in particular fraud and sexual allegations made by patients or clients.

-Mark has previously written and delivered a full day’s advocacy training programme to the British Association of Social Workers, and is due to will on the subject of sexual offences in regulatory proceedings at the postponed Pharmacy Law and Ethics Association 2020 Conference.
+Mark has previously written and delivered an advocacy training programme to the British Association of Social Workers, and spoken on a wide variety of topics including, most recently, dishonesty in regulatory proceedings for the “PLOD” podcast and sexual offences in professional discipline cases at the postponed Pharmacy Law and Ethics Association Annual Conference in February 2022.

 A selection of Mark’s recent cases includes: